Can I take part in the Big Latch On?

 Can I take part in the Big Latch On in person and online?

-If you attend a Big Latch On event in person, you are welcome and encouraged to take part in the selfie campaign, and vice versa, but you will be included in the official count once.
+If you attend a Big Latch On event in person, you are also welcome and encouraged to take part in the selfie campaign, and vice versa.

 How do I share my selfie?